The alleged detection of phosphine gas in the atmosphere of Venus has raised the fascinating question of whether this gas may be of biological origin.

 Mogul and his team revisited the Venus data and determined that the signatures indicating sulfuric acid could also be caused by neutralized forms of sulfuric acid, such as ammonium bisulfate.
 If this is the case, then there may be far more water activity (and far less acidity) in the clouds of Venus than previous estimates suggest.

 Even now, however, there is no 100% certainty.
 However, research has established (and no longer ruled out) that this eventuality is possible.
 This opens up avenues for future research, including a more detailed analysis of Venus's atmosphere.

-“The acidity and activity levels of water are potentially within an acceptable range for microbial growth on Earth,” says Mogul.
-“And the constant illumination with limited UV suggests that the clouds of Venus could be hospitable for life, and should be the target of future surveying missions, such as those currently planned for Mars and Europe".
+"The acidity and activity levels of water are potentially within an acceptable range for microbial growth on Earth," says Mogul.
+"And the constant illumination with limited UV suggests that the clouds of Venus could be hospitable for life, and should be the target of future detection missions, such as those currently planned for Mars and Europe".